-The CIRT consists of two groups: the Core group and the Advisory group.
-The Core Group Members are the policy decision-makers and include the President of the University and senior staff.
-The Advisory Group Members are the policy developers and implementers and include key department heads from organizations throughout the institution.
-The members of CIRT are institutional emergency incident resources and potential responders; they are not persons who community members should report crimes to.
+The CIRT consists of two groups: the Primary and Augmented.
+The Primary Members are the policy decision-makers and include the President of the University and senior staff.
+The Augmented members are the policy developers and implementers and include key department heads from organizations throughout the institution.
+The members of CIRT are institutional emergency incident resources and potential responders; they are not people who community members should report crimes to.

-The CIRT composition is as follows:
+The Primary CIRT composition is as follows: